kzahedi/entropy/README.md

 MC_W and MC_MI are available and more information about these measures can be found in

 <b>Evaluating Morphological Computation in Muscle and DC-motor Driven Models of Human Hopping</b>, by <i> Keyan Ghazi-Zahedi, Daniel F.B.
-Haeufle, Guido Montufar, Syn Schmitt, and Nihat Ay,</i> [Arxiv 1512.00250](http://arxiv.org/abs/1512.00250)
+Haeufle, Guido Montufar, Syn Schmitt, and Nihat Ay,</i> Front.
+Robot.
+AI, 2016, [PDF](http://journal.frontiersin.org/article/10.3389/frobt.2016.00042/full)

 The file examples/hopping/mc.cpp contains the calculations that lead to the results discussed in the paper above.